-I. Click "nVidia Chipset!
-Drivers" on the main menu.
+I. Click "nVidia Chipset Main Board Utility System Drivers" on the main menu.

-2. The installation wizard will install NVIDIA Windows nForce Drivers on your computer.
-Click Next to continue.
+2. The installation wizard is now preparing to install the driver.
+Click Next.

-3. Select the drivers you Solvet want to install.
-The drivers will be installed automatically.
-Make sure have selected you "NVIDIA IDE Driver" because this driver will replace Windows ATA drivers enabling the processor and other system level hardware to be more productive and efficient.
-Click "Next" to continue.
+3. Select the drivers you want to install then click Next.

+4. The installation wizard will now install the NVIDIA IDE driver.
+This driver will replace the Windows ATA drivers to enable the processor and other system level hardware to be more productive and efficient.
+Click Next.